 Is there something missing?
 You’ve got a row of cushions sitting pretty on the sofa, your family photos have pride of place on the sideboard, rows of novels line the shelves, and your favourite pictures hang on the walls.

 How about bringing it all to life with a house plant or two.
 Green is the colour of renewal and optimism; it refreshes us and reminds us of nature.
 It’s a colour that puts a spring in our step whatever the time of year.

-So, now that the weather is getting chillier and our gardens are past their best, give yourself the green light to go to your local florist or garden centre to see their range of indoor plants.
+So, since we're in the middle of winter and our gardens aren't looking their best, give yourself the green light to go to your local florist or garden centre to see their range of indoor plants.

 If you want to be really ahead of the game, you can choose house plants that will be happy to move outside in the spring.
 Herbs are a great candidate for relocation.
 They’ll inspire you in the kitchen, picking their leaves will give you that MasterChef feeling, add fresh flavour to your cooking and a zizz to your G & T, and they’ll thrive outside when they’ve outgrown their pots and it’s time to move.

 Whether it’s Feng Shui, flavourful food or fresh air that you want, indoor planting doesn’t need a garden room or a greenhouse.

 Top tip: Small is beautiful and less is more when it comes to inside greenery.
 A small group of mini succulents will grace a bathroom windowsill, a single tall palm will sit elegantly in the corner of a living room, a delicate Boston fern will soften a home office, and a simple English ivy will trail casually from a shelf.

 To sow the seeds a bit further, we’ve checked out which house plants people recommend, and which are the easiest to look after.